RonaldAllanRivera/aws_ecommerce/README.md

 - **Config/Secrets**: SSM Parameter Store for DB credentials, app keys, and other configuration.
 - **Infrastructure as Code**: CloudFormation templates under `infra/cloudformation/` (networking, EC2 + Docker, SQS, IAM roles and permissions).

-Deployment flow (once templates are in place):
+Deployment flow (current Phase 7 status: networking and compute stacks implemented):

 1. Build and push Docker images (or build directly on EC2).
-2. Deploy/update CloudFormation stacks for networking and compute.
+2. Deploy/update CloudFormation stacks for networking and compute (see `infra/cloudformation/networking.yml` and `infra/cloudformation/compute.yml`).
-3. Deploy/update application stack (SQS, IAM, SES-related config).
+3. Deploy/update application stack (SQS, IAM, SES-related config) once implemented.
 4. Start Docker Compose on the EC2 instance.

 Details are described more thoroughly in `PLAN.md` and will be refined as implementation progresses.
 For SES/SQS configuration details for the Email service, see `DEPLOYMENT.md`.